NaveenDuggenaboina/NaveenDuggenaboina/README.md

 # Hi there, I'm Naveen Duggenaboina! 👋
  Full Stack Developer | Data Scientist | Font-End Developer

 I completed my B.Tech in Electronics and Communication Engineering at Sri Indu College of Engineering and Technology.
 I am passionate about building web-based projects and enjoy exploring the intersection of hardware and software to create innovative real-world solutions.
-My interests lie in leveraging both my engineering background and software skills to develop impactful and integrated applications.
+My interested in software skills to develop impactful and integrated applications.

 ---